 Direct Trains from Rome to Naples

-Most of the trains from Rome to Naples are direct, and there aren't even any stops en route for many of the options.
-Some trips do require a change, however, at various train stations in the area, so look carefully when you're booking to be sure what kind of ticket you have.
+Most of the trains from Rome to Naples are direct, without any stops en route.
+Some trips do require a train transfer, at one of the train stations in the area, so look carefully when you're booking to be sure what kind of ticket you have.

 Amenities on Trains from Rome to Naples

 The top of the line AV trains are Frecciarossa, and these train cars all equipped with air-conditioning and power outlets in your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First class passengers get a free drink and a choice of newspaper.
 A cafe car is available to all passengers.